x

 The vote came more than a month after Scarlett was placed on leave as the district became embroiled in transportation and budget concerns.

 Per her contract, Scarlett has the right to request a hearing before the education board to contest the decision.
-Upon doing so, Scarlett would remain on administrative leave until the hearing, which would likely take place before the end of October, the board said.
+Upon doing so, Scarlett would remain on administrative leave with pay until the hearing, which would likely take place before the end of October if Scarlett requests it, the board said.

 "Now I think the only logical step is that we should see some resignations because you can't hold her accountable and then give yourself a pass for enabling and supporting the errors that she made," said Chester Asher, the founder of Coalition with STL Kids, an organization that has called for district accountability.